microsoft/DMF/Dmf/Modules.Library/Dmf_ConnectedStandby.md

 -----------------------------------------------------------------------------------------------------------------------------------

-This Module allows the Client to request and receive notifications when the system has entered or exited Connected Standby.
+This Module allows the Client to request and receive notifications when the system enters or exit Connected (a.k.a.
+Modern) Standby.
+NOTE: In this Module "Connected Standby" also means "Modern Standby".

 -----------------------------------------------------------------------------------------------------------------------------------